SWE-rebench V2: Language-Agnostic SWE Task Collection at Scale: Experiments and Details

 The setup synthesis stage critically impacts the final task yield, as successful environment configuration is a prerequisite for validation.
 Prior approaches to setup automation vary: early benchmarks often relied on manual environment preparation, whereas recent pipelines increasingly use LLM-based or agentic systems.
 A non-interactive approach follows a fixed sequence: an LLM analyzes a predefined set of repository files to generate installation instructions.
 While effective in structured ecosystems like Python, this approach is less suitable for broad multilingual coverage, where a unified, interactive agent is more robust.

 We implemented and compared several variants of this stage.
 The first is a non-interactive pipeline with three fixed steps: (1) analyzing a file shortlist to identify setup instructions, (2) generating installation and test commands, and (3) refining instructions based on error logs.
+The non-interactive baseline uses Qwen3-Coder-480B-A35B-Instruct with the same base images and task inputs as the interactive agent.
 The second variant is a fully interactive agent based on mini-SWE-agent, instantiated with different underlying models.
 We conduct an ablation study to evaluate the effect of (i) interactivity (agent vs. non-interactive pipeline), (ii) model choice, (iii) the number of setup attempts (runs), and (iv) context length.
 We run experiments on a subset of 103 tasks, each from a unique repository, sampled from SWE-bench, SWE-bench-multilingual, and Multi-SWE-Bench, covering ten different languages in total, with distribution, reported in Table~\ref{tab:proj-install-ablations-test-set}.
 For each configuration, we perform 10 independent runs on this subset.
 To establish a ground truth, we convert the manually written setup instructions provided with these tasks into our pipeline format and verify their correctness and reproducibility on our base Docker images.
 The automated setup systems then attempt to replicate this process on top of the same base images.
 Success is measured by comparing the fail-to-pass test set produced by the automated setup with the reference set from the validated manual setup; a perfect match indicates a successful configuration.

 Results are reported in Table~\ref{abl-setup-results} and suggest several conclusions.
 First, while long context can help on some repositories, 32k tokens appear sufficient for most projects.
 Trivial setups are resolved quickly regardless of context, and longer context can increase the risk of the agent getting stuck in loops or focusing on irrelevant details.
 Second, interactive systems consistently outperform non-interactive ones: for example, an interactive agent using Qwen3-Coder-30B-A3B-Instruct can exceed a non-interactive pipeline even when the latter is driven by Qwen3-Coder-480B-A35B-Instruct.
 Third, increasing the number of setup attempts improves success probability: moving from one to ten runs substantially increases the fraction of installed repositories, in some settings approaching a twofold improvement.